jaygupta8/LangChain/README.md

-# Advanced Natural Language to SQL with Generative AI
+# Advanced Natural Language to SQL with LLMs

 This repository demonstrates the cutting-edge capabilities of generative AI in the realm of database querying.
 The Jupyter notebook within showcases the application of OpenAI's `gpt-3.5-turbo-16k-0613` model in transforming complex natural language queries into SQL queries, which are then executed on a SQLite database.